 ABE (Adult Basic Education)

-Adult Basic Education provides English language proficiency, basic academic and literacy functional skills, and high school equivalency for out-of-school youth and adults.
+Education programs that provide English language proficiency, basic academic and literacy functional skills, and high school equivalency for out-of-school youth and adults.
 ABE is for individuals who are beyond the age of compulsory school attendance and who function at less than a high school completion level.

 ACES (Adult and Community Education System)

-ACES is a historical data base that was used for federal reporting from 1999 to 2004.
-ACES is no longer active and has been replaced with the TEAMS (Texas Educating Adults Management System).
+A historical data base used for federal reporting from 1999 to 2004.
+ACES is no longer active and has been replaced with TEAMS (Texas Educating Adults Management System).
 TEAMS is the current web-based management information system for adult education in Texas.
-The system is made up of data collected according state and federal definitions and is entered by local Adult Education providers who receive state and federal adult education funds.
+The system is made up of data collected according to state and federal definitions, entered by local Adult Education providers who receive state and federal adult education funds.
 Adult education services are provided to persons beyond compulsory education (adults) who need adult basic education and do not have a high school diploma or need to learn to speak English.
 TEAMS produces adult education state and federal reports.

 A college entrance examination administered by ACT, Inc.

 ADA (Average Daily Attendance)

 The number of students attending school on an average day.
 School districts receive funding based on ADA calculations.

 AED (Automated External Defibrillators)